darul75/personal-blog/posts/2015/2015-09-08_functional-programming-with-javascript.md

 Also called currying, we have seen it before, you call a function with fewer arguments expected and it returns you a function that take the remaining arguments.

-Do not need to create functions every time you need it, get your code expressive, compact code, small abstraction.
+Do not need to create functions every time you need it, get your code expressive, compact code with use of a small abstraction.

 ```javascript
 // create a simple curry function